regolith-linux/regolith-desktop-website/content/_index.md

 * Uses the `lightdm` display manager over `gdm3` to avoid unneeded dependencies
 * The following packages are not installed: `gdm3`, `gnome-shell`, `ubuntu-session`, `evolution-data-server`, `snapd`.
 These packages may be installed as needed by the user.

 The ISO comes in two forms, a "mini" ISO which includes a paired down experience and only includes the default look.
-The default ISO is somewhat bigger but includes built-in support for all official Looks and comes installed with a few more status indicators installed by default.
+The default ISO is somewhat bigger but includes built-in support for all official Looks and comes installed with a few more status indicators.

 * [Regolith Linux 2.1.1](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/ubuntu-jammy-2.1.1-20220807_181202/regolith-ubuntu-jammy-2.1.1.zip)
 * [Regolith Linux 2.1.1 Mini](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/mini-ubuntu-jammy-2.1.1-20220807_180918/regolith-mini-ubuntu-jammy-2.1.1.zip)